Newville, Alabama: Newville Rosenwald School

 In 1894, the first known black school in Newville was organized and a building was built.
 The Jacksonian Enterprise School opened in May 1894.
 Parents and patrons financially supported this school.
 The school library contained more books than any school in this part of the country.
 The school grounds included Store's Grove, a circular grove of 104 oak trees with a 30-foot avenue running through the middle of it.
 Each tree was named in honor of a patron.
 In 1919, the Newville Community requested assistance for the school.
 They received it from the Rosenwald Foundation.
 A new school was built and named "Newville Rosenwald School".
 The Henry County Board of Education began to contribute to the finances of Newville Rosenwald School about 1922.
 During the late 1940s, Newville Rosenwald School became a high school.
 It was about this time that the original school burned down and a new building was constructed.
 In 1968 Rosenwald High School was closed.

 Geography

-Newville is located in southwestern Henry County at (31.421841, -85.336434).
+Newville is located in southwestern Henry County.
 Alabama State Route 173 passes through the center of town as Broad Street, leading north 13 mi to Abbeville and south 6 mi to Headland.
 U.S. Route 431, a four-lane highway, cuts through the southeast corner of Newville, also connecting Newville and Headland.
 Dothan is 15 mi to the south via US 431.

 According to the U.S. Census Bureau, Newville has a total area of 10.4 km2, all land.